prody/ProDy-website/tutorials/trajectory_analysis/trajectory.rst

    ensemble.superpose()

-Now, we can get calculate RMSDs and RMSFs as follows:
+Now, we can calculate RMSDs and RMSFs as follows:

 .. ipython:: python